AM-ops/docker-tips/README.md

 # docker-tips 🐋

 ## Description 📝
-A repository for Tips, Tricks, and Notes on Docker.
+A repository for Tips, Tricks, and Notes on Docker in a Q&A format.
 I will try to keep it up-to-date with the [Official Docker Documentation](https://docs.docker.com/), and always recommend industry standards as set out by the docs.

 This project was built using [LaTeX](https://latex-project.org/), a high-level, descriptive markup language.